aldur/RedditWallpaperChooser/README.md

 $ reddit-wallpaper-chooser
 ```

-The absolute path of one of the downloaded wallpapers will be printed to standard output.
+The absolute path of one of the downloaded wallpapers will be printed out to standard output.

 ### macOS